Greg Proops: Radio and podcast

 Since 2010, Proops has hosted a podcast called The Smartest Man In The World, often together with his wife Jennifer Canaga, in which he talks about current events, celebrity culture, and his personal life, usually in front of a live audience.
 Before Smartest Man, Proops hosted a podcast called The Greg Proops Experiment.

+In 2010, Proops hosted Odd News on yahoo!.com for several years.
+It was a weekly program where he told weird and funny stories from around the world.
+The series seems to have continued in text format and on Twitter for several years after Proops was no longer a part of it.

 From 1995 to 1996, Proops presented Bits from Last Week's Radio on BBC Radio 1.
 He did voice work for the BBC Radio 2 series Flight of the Conchords, first broadcast in September 2005.
 Proops also played the title role in BBC Radio 4's sci-fi comedy series Seymour the Fractal Cat.

 Proops provided the voices for the Harlequin Demon, the Devil, and the Sax Player in Tim Burton's The Nightmare Before Christmas soundtrack and movie.

 Video games

 Proops provides voice-over work as Howard "Buckshot" Holmes, a game show announcer along with John DiMaggio for the Nintendo Wii game MadWorld.
 DiMaggio and Proops play as comical announcers on a brutal game show set in the future.

 Proops provided the voice of Matthew Black, a reporter in the forgotten Psygnosis game, ZombieVille (1997).

 Proops also provided the voice of Fargus, a pyromantic court jester for the PlayStation Pandemonium game series.

 He later worked as a voice actor in Skylanders: Imaginators, where he voiced a Brain that was freed by Kaos in order to help perfect his Doomlanders project.